monarch-initiative/Squirls/README.md

 This command will install project files into your local Maven repository.

+## Download pre-built data files
+Download the pre-built files from AWS:
+- [1902_hg19](https://exomiser-threes.s3.amazonaws.com/1902_hg19.zip)
+- [1902_hg38](https://exomiser-threes.s3.amazonaws.com/1902_hg38.zip)

+After unzipping, place the files into your Exomiser data directory.

 ## Create databases for Exomiser (optional)

+**The building process and this manual are out of sync.
+The building is being done in a different way.
+The manual will be updated soon.**

 The module `threes-ingest` is responsible for building of a database(s) and for running the Exomiser with 3S.

 ---

-**Please note that building of the databases is optional**.
-You can download the pre-built files from AWS:
-- [1902_hg19](https://exomiser-threes.s3.amazonaws.com/1902_hg19.zip)
-- [1902_hg38](https://exomiser-threes.s3.amazonaws.com/1902_hg38.zip)

-After unzipping, place the files into your Exomiser data directory.

 ### Download required data